-5.1.7 Monitoring and Modeling
+4.1.7 Monitoring and Modeling

 The BCWMC uses data based on sound science to make decisions and target actions that are most likely to achieve BCWMC goals.
-The BCWMC routine monitoring and modeling of the watershed provides data used in this process.
-Additionally, Section 5.1.3 describes the BCWMC's use of targeted studies and assessments to collect data not available through routine BCWMC efforts.
+The BCWMC routine monitoring and modeling of the watershed provides data used to assess and target work across almost all issues and goals.
+Additionally, Section 4.1.3 describes the BCWMC's use of targeted studies and assessments to collect data not available through routine BCWMC efforts.

-5.1.7.1 Monitoring
+4.1.7.1 Monitoring

-The BCWMC uses monitoring data to evaluate the condition of the watershed and waterbodies, evaluate trends, and assess progress towards goals.
+The BCWMC uses monitoring data to evaluate the condition of the watershed and waterbodies, evaluate trends, and assess progress towards water quality and ecological goals.
 Recent BCWMC monitoring activities and results are summarized in the Land and Water Resource Inventory in Appendix A. Generally, BCWMC-led monitoring includes: